-The planetary gearboxes should be topped up via the expansion tanks located on the LH side of the machine.
-Expansion tank (a) located closest to the front of the machine is connected to the front planetary gearbox; an expansion tank (b) located closest to the rear of the machine is connected to the rear planetary gearbox.
+The planetary gearboxes should be topped up via the expansion tanks located on the front LH side of the machine.
+The expansion tank situated towards the outer edge of the machine is connected to the rear planetary gearbox, and the inner expansion tank is connected to the front planetary gearbox.